kamauwashington/nats-queue-api-python/README.md

-# Nats.io Queue Group as Sanic REST API in Python+
+# Nats.io Queue Group as Sanic REST API in Python3+

 > This repository is purely for reference and is illustrative in it is purpose.
 Please do not use in production as is, use this as a guide or starting point for a production level implementation.